Skip to content

 Why it wins in snow country

-New Hampshire design snow loads run from about 50 pounds per square foot in the southern tier to 100 to more than 120 in the White Mountains, per the state's official reference, CRREL TR-02-6.
+New Hampshire design snow loads run from 50 pounds per square foot on the Seacoast to 115 at Jackson and a state ceiling of 120 in the high White Mountain townships, per the state's official reference, CRREL TR-02-6.
 A smooth standing seam surface sheds that snow instead of storing it, which cuts both the structural load the roof carries through March and the melt-refreeze cycle that builds ice dams at the eaves.
 The seams themselves act as vertical stiffeners, and on high-load sites the installer tightens clip spacing and steps up gauge to match the town's design value.
 Sites at the top of the range are their own discipline, covered at high snow load mountain roofing.

 Shedding snow has one obligation attached: it must not shed onto people, pets, or the propane regulator.
 Snow retention over entries and walkways is part of an honest standing seam design in this state, not an upsell.
 See snow guards and ice dam protection.